sarathyweb/books/README.md

 - [ ] Thinking, Fast and Slow
 - [ ] Business Adventures: Twelve Classic Tales from the World of Wall Street
 - [ ] Nikola Tesla: Imagination and the Man That Invented the 20th Century
-- [ ] Effective Life Management
-- [ ] The Art of the Start 2.0: The Time-Tested, Battle-Hardened Guide for Anyone Starting Anyth
-- [ ] Think Straight: Change Your Thoughts, Change Your Life